golfvert/wis2-implementation-transition/README.md

 # wis2-implementation-progress
-This is to monitor the status of WIS2 implementation.
+This is to discuss WIS2 implementation aspects.
+This may lead to change in the specifications or recipes in the cookbook or nothing...